FABULOUS VINTAGE YET AGAIN FOR BORDEAUX!!

 2016 La Carte de Haut Brion white, a blend of LMHB and HB "leftovers", had fine freshness, very good acidity, intense aroma of acacia flower, apple, pear and peach, and fine smooth aftertaste.
 92p.

-2016 La Mission Haut Brion white was vibrant with excellent acidity and depth, with fine aroma of apple, citrus and lemon grass, great complexity, balance, structure and length.
+2016 La Mission Haut Brion white was vibrant with excellent acidity and depth, with fine aromas of apple, citrus and lemon grass, great complexity, balance, structure and length.
 Impressive effort.
 95p.

 Les Carmes Haut Brion - it was a great visit, because Guillaume Pouthier, technical director here and who arrived from Rhone in 2012, is never shy to exactly explain in entertaining way how he intends to steer LCHB in right direction which is up and up.
 He's neither shy to introduce some new winemaking techniques, like f.i. using whole bunches in vinification.
 Several Bordeaux winemakers shaked their heads in disbelief when he introduced this technique, but there were some anyway who had copied it and found out that it was quite beneficial for the wine!